Where are you from, what did you study in school, and what do you do for a living?

 It’s also led to some very cool freelance writing gigs, and so far everyone I’ve worked with has been incredibly welcoming to the “newbie.”

 What’s the hardest part about blogging?

 Sticking to a regular blogging schedule!
 I hardcore sucked at this last year, but I’ve resolved to be more consistent about writing.
-It’s challenging to juggle a full-time job, a social life, a gym routine, volunteering, and still find time to do your laundry, run to the store, or read a good book, AND blog.
+It’s challenging to juggle a full-time job, a social life, a gym routine, volunteering, and still find time to do your laundry, run to the store, read a good book, AND blog.